 As infants, the primitive brain develops as we move like reptiles—with our bellies to the ground.
 We’re “army crawling,” crawling on all fours, and beginning to sit up.
 At the same time, we’re determining whom and what is safe around us.
 When a baby feels safe, he or she can fall asleep, knowing all is well.
 The reptilian brain is content, secure, and calm.

 Compare that to a child on the playground who is scared.
 He isn’t feeling safe and secure, and the reptilian brain takes over.
 He may be picking a fight, fleeing to escape a bully, or trying to hold back tears in an effort not to show weakness.
 The reptilian brain thinks he is in a fight for his life, and that state of high alert doesn’t magically turn off when the bell rings to go back to class.

 When the reptilian brain is calm and feels safe, children learn quickly and retain what they know.
 Other approaches to dyslexia don’t address the reptilian brain; they focus on other aspects of dyslexia such as vision issues.
 By ignoring the reptilian brain’s issues and failing to remedy the developmental missteps that have occurred along the way, other approaches are like applying a Band-Aid over a gaping wound.
-Contact me today, and we can help your child’s reptilian brain feel safe.
+Call us at 512-331-0668, and we can help your child’s reptilian brain feel safe.